CluedIn-io/CluedIn.Documentation/_docs/91-Developer-Portal/120-Other/Common Design Decisions.md

 # Build Hierarchies or not?

-There are many times where you will have data that has a hierachy to it.
+There are many times where you will have data that has a hierarchy to it.
 For example, imagine a company that has a parent or mother company.
 If we had the same Entity Codes for these 2 records then CluedIn will treat these as the same company.
 This is not always the intention of your data project.
 The other option is to create hierarchies where if these two company objects need to be linked, instead of merged - you will often need to look at creating edges between these objects instead of entity codes.

 The most common use-cases with hierarchies is typically for companies and people.
 When it comes to companies, you can have a varied detail of hierarchy, but the following is what CluedIn usually includes: